davecheney/godoc2md/examples/martini/README.md

 ## type Handler
 <pre>type Handler interface{}</pre>

 Handler can be any callable function.
-Martini attempts to inject services into the handler&#39;s argument list.
+Martini attempts to inject services into the handler's argument list.
 Martini will panic if an argument could not be fullfilled via dependency injection.